ellieon/BigBee/README.md

 # Everybody knows.....
-It's Big Dick Bee, a Discord bot developed for Node.js with Typescript initially designed for Spotify control of a connected user by other members of the Discord.
+It's BigBee, a Discord bot developed for Node.js with Typescript initially designed for Spotify control of a connected user by other members of the Discord.

 ## Requirements
-You will need each of the following installed to be able to set up a development environment for BDB:
+You will need each of the following installed to be able to set up a development environment for BB:
 - Node.js - `12.0.10` or greater
 - A PostgreSQL database  - `9.5` you will need to provide a valid connection string with a database and user with permissions for this application to manipulate